declension/squeeze-alexa/HOWTO.md

        ```
  * Upload this `upload.zip` in the AWS Lambda interface ([as described here](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/developing-an-alexa-skill-as-a-lambda-function#about-lambda-functions-and-custom-skills))

+#### ...or with the AWS CLI
+You can now use the [AWS CLI `update-function-code` call](https://docs.aws.amazon.com/cli/latest/reference/lambda/update-function-code.html) to upload the zip from the manual step.
+_TODO: expand on this_

 ### Update the Interaction Model
  * These are kept here in [`metadata/`](metadata/)
  * In your Amazon Developer portal, configure your new skill: